huaminghuangtw/Evergreen-Notes/Permanent-Notes/mastering-yourself-is-superpower.md

 ---
 title: Mastering yourself is superpower
 created: 2024-11-18T09:18:12
-modified: 2025-08-28T07:56:59
+modified: 2025-08-29T08:30:45
 ---

 > _“Knowing others is intelligence; knowing yourself is true wisdom.
 Mastering others is strength; mastering yourself is true power.” — Lao Tzu, Tao Te Ching_

 > _“He who controls others may be powerful, but he who has mastered himself is mightier still. (勝人者有力，自勝者強)” — Lao Tzu_

-> _“When you are content to simply be yourself and don't [compare](comparison-is-the-thief-of-joy.md) or [compete](escape-competition-through-authenticity.md), everybody will respect you.” — Lao Tzu, Tao Te Ching_
+> _“When you are content to simply be yourself and don’t [compare](comparison-is-the-thief-of-joy.md) or [compete](escape-competition-through-authenticity.md), everybody will respect you.” — Lao Tzu, Tao Te Ching_

 > _“There are 2 mistakes along the way to Self-Mastery: Not starting it, and not going all the way.” — Shi Heng Yi (释恒義)_